| |

 Italian Benito Mussolini; retired from the service rather than

-apologize to Mussolini; candidate in primary for U.S.
+apologize to Mussolini; candidate for U.S.

 Senator from Pennsylvania, 1932.